zemogle/universe_wales/content/news/teacher-cpd.md

 The Universe is awe-inspiring and captures the imagination of children better than almost any other subject, making it a great stepping-stone to introduce youngsters to science and technology.
 Indeed, many scientists can trace their interest in science to a moment as a young child when they were first introduced to the wonders of the cosmos.

-*Universe in the Classroom* is providing innovative tools to welsh primary schools to modernise and enhance the way STEMM subjects (science, technology, engineering, medicine and mathematics) are taught.
-Our resources include Universe-in-a-Box educatitonal toolkits, dozens of enquiry-based learning activities, a host of print materials and, most recently, access to a network of professional Robotic Telescopes.
+*Universe in the Classroom* is providing innovative tools to welsh primary schools to modernise and enhance the way STEM subjects (science, technology, engineering, medicine and mathematics) are taught.
+Our resources include Universe-in-a-Box educational toolkits, dozens of enquiry-based learning activities, a host of print materials and, most recently, access to a network of professional Robotic Telescopes.

 As well as these inspirational resources, the programme offers free STEM workshops to ensure teachers have the confidence and knowledge to put the new resources to use in their classrooms.